 The Audit Committee of our Board of Directors is responsible for the oversight of risks from cybersecurity threats.
 At least annually, the Audit Committee receives an overview from management of our cybersecurity threat risk management, including topics such as data security posture, results from third-party assessments, and material cybersecurity threat risks or incidents and developments, as well as the steps management has taken to respond to such risks.
-In such sessions, the Audit Committee generally receives materials indicating current and emerging material cybersecurity threat risks, and describing the company's ability to mitigate those risks, and discusses such matters with our Information Security (the "InfoSec Leadership Team").
+In such sessions, the Audit Committee generally receives materials indicating current and emerging material cybersecurity threat risks, and describing the company's ability to mitigate those risks, and discusses such matters with our Information Security Leadership Team, comprised of Chris Walter, our Chief Information Officer, Frank Madigan, our Vice President, Information Technology and Security and Kelvin James, our Senior Manager, Information Security (the "InfoSec Leadership Team").